Ringwood Waldorf School: Curriculum

 Ringwood Waldorf School follows the Waldorf curriculum, a unique framework that aligns learning with children's natural developmental stages.
 This holistic approach to education cultivates curiosity and inspires both academic engagement and creative expression.
 By fostering a classroom teaching style grounded in child development, teachers can adapt to the diverse needs of their students and engage with each child individually to ignite their personal love for learning.

 Children can attend Ringwood Waldorf School for their whole school journey.
 The Parent and Child group welcomes children from birth to 4 years, Kindergartens from 3 to 6 years, Lower School from 6 to 14 years and Upper School from 14 to 18 years.

 Upper School students follow the Waldorf curriculum while working towards Level 2 and 3 Integrative Education Certificates and Diplomas, accredited by Crossfields Institute and regulated by Ofqual.
 These qualifications, equivalent to GCSEs and A-levels, provide a rigorous education and the opportunity to earn UCAS points.
-Students also take GCSEs in English and Mathematics, ensuring a well-rounded and internationally recognised qualification.
+Students also take GCSEs in English Language and Mathematics, ensuring a well-rounded and internationally recognised qualification.